Ogadimma01/Devops_projects/Linux-projects/Linux.md

 ![new image](Images/superuser.png)

 Sometimes we can forget to type in 'sudo' in a sudo command.
-Typing sudo followed by double exclamation marks executes the previous command using sudo privileges
+Typing sudo followed by double exclamation marks executes the previous command using sudo privileges.
 Syntax: *sudo !!*

 ![new image](Images/sudo.png)